-These Standard Terms and Conditions and any attachments or riders hereto (collectively, the “Standard Terms”) are incorporated into, and shall govern, all Services Order Forms (“SOF”) between OWNZONES Media Network, Inc. doing business as ATELIERE Creative Technologies (“ATELIERE”), and its customers using ATELIERE proprietary CONNECT software, technology, and processes, except as modified in writing by a Master Services Agreement (“MSA”) or similar written agreement signed by both parties.
+These Standard Terms and Conditions and any attachments or riders hereto (collectively, the “Standard Terms”) are incorporated into, and shall govern, all Services Order Forms (“SOF”) between Ateliere Creative Technologies, Inc. (“ATELIERE”), and its customers using ATELIERE proprietary CONNECT software, technology, and processes, except as modified in writing by a Master Services Agreement (“MSA”) or similar written agreement signed by both parties.
 Contrary terms in any purchase order, invoice, agreement, email or other documentation will not be effective unless approved in writing by ATELIERE’ Legal Department, and signed by an authorized representative of ATELIERE.

 1. SAAS LICENSE, SERVICES AND SUPPORT; CHANGE ORDERS.